Classcraft is piloting a research project in six elementary and high schools across Canada this year to help stop bullying.

 In the game, which works as an interactive layer over the classroom, positive behaviors lead to students gaining “Experience Points” or XP, which they can use to level up and learn powers with real-life benefits, such as eating in class or getting extra time on an exam.
 Negative behaviors lead to students losing “Health Points” or HP, which has consequences in both the game and the classroom for them and their teammates.

 The teachers will field-test the strategy and meet again with Classcraft’s team in December to share feedback.
 A third meeting will take place in March 2017 to discuss long-term results over the past six months and create a practical guide that will be made available online to the public for use.

 “Bullying is specific,” said Shawn Young, the co-founder of Classcraft.
 “It’s not just picking on somebody.
 It has to be ill-intentioned, recurring, and involve a power dynamic of bully versus bullied.”

 He added, “One of the things about bullying is that a lot of it happens outside of the classroom.
 Kids aren’t typically physically violent with each other in classroom.
 It’s more social and verbal abuse.
 The question becomes, what should teachers be looking for that can help prevent bullying on a larger scale outside of the classroom?”

 To complement the project, Shawn Young will be hosting an hour-long, open-invite webinar to educate teachers on how they can use Classcraft to stop bullying in their classrooms, based on preliminary findings.

-The webinar is scheduled for Tuesday, November 22 at 8 PM Eastern, and you can register here.
+The webinar is scheduled for Tuesday, November 22 at 8 PM Eastern.